Cypress dome

 Cypress domes form when pond cypress grow in shallow standing water.
 The ground level in the center of the dome may be several inches to a few feet lower than at the edge of the dome, but tree growth is more vigorous at the center of the dome.
 Thus, the treetops are higher at the center than at the edge of the dome.

 Range

 Cypress domes are found in the southeastern region of the United States.
-They form in flatland depressions in the Gulf coastal plain and southern Atlantic coastal plain, in the states of Georgia, Florida, Alabama, Mississippi, and Louisiana.
+They form in flatland depressions in the Gulf Coastal Plain and southern Atlantic Plain, in the states of Georgia, Florida, Alabama, Mississippi, and Louisiana.
 Southern coastal plain nonriverine cypress domes are found throughout the southern coastal plains.

 Cypress domes are the most common swamp habitat in Florida.
 Most abundant in Central Florida, they also occur in other areas of Florida north of the Florida Keys.
 South Florida cypress domes are found in southern Florida, in particular in and around the Everglades and the Big Cypress National Preserve.
 They are distinguished from southern coastal plain cypress domes by the presence of tropical understory species.